youlandinc/loanpass-sdk-java/README.md

 ```

 # Prerequisites of using strong typed builder #
-In order to build requests with strong types, you need to generate the codes
+In order to build requests with strong types, you need to generate codes
 containing strong types of *creditApplicationFields* and *enumerations* from the
 result of get_configuration API.
 Here are the steps to generate the code: